yurylyt/netcomm_elixir_vs_python/README.md

 ### `sweep_em_all.sh` — Comprehensive Sweep

-Convenience script that runs community size sweeps for all three engines.
+Convenience script that runs community size sweeps for all engines and both topologies.

 **Configuration** (edit script to customize):
 - `MIN_AGENTS=100`: Starting community size